M4C Logo AHRC Logo

 Thesis title:

-“Unpacking the Dryad ‘Handicrafts’ collection” seeks to generate substantial new research to explore what the Dryad collection reveals about the linkages between Leicester and Empire, and about changing understandings of Empire over the twentieth century.
-With a networking approach, my scope is to investigate collecting strategies and practices for the Dryad ‘Handicrafts’ collection: why and how the collector gathered specific objects?
+The research seeks to generate substantial new research on collecting strategies and practices for the Dryad ‘Handicrafts’ collection: why and how the collector gathered specific objects?
 What is their provenance and manufacture?
 What do their past curation and display say about changing post-colonial environments and relationships?
+The project builds on and contribute to the dynamic field of global material culture history and histories of imperial collecting and display, by tracking a diverse and understudied collection through its hitherto unused set of archives.

 As part of my research, I have curated the exhibition “Dryad Basketry: A Global Collection”.
 The aim is to give new light and life to the baskets and basketry, which are kept in storage, emphasising aspects related to the global and imperial contexts in local collecting.